Cubulating mapping tori of some polynomial growth free group automorphisms: Background

-\begin{defn}[Proximate] Let $\langle X\mid\{Y_i:i\in I\}\rangle$ be a cubical presentation satisfying Definition~\ref{defn:B6}.\eqref{B6:wallspace},\eqref{B6:wallspace_2}.
-A hyperplane $v$ in $Y_i$ is \emph{proximate} to a hyperplane $u$ if there are 1-cells $e_v, e_u$ dual to $v,u$ such that either $e_v,e_u$ have a common endpoint, or $e_u$ has an endpoint on a piece in $Y_i$ containing $e_v$.
-(Note that the first possibility includes the cases where $v,u$ are equal, cross, or osculate.)
-A wall $V$ in $Y_i$ is \emph{proximate} to a hyperplane $u$ if some hyperplane $v$ of $V$ is proximate to $u$. \end{defn}
+\begin{defn}[Proximate] Let $\langle X\mid\{Y_i:i\in I\}\rangle$ be a cubical presentation satisfying Definition~\ref{defn:B6}.\eqref{B6:equivalence},\eqref{B6:wallspace},\eqref{B6:wallspace_2}.
+A hyperplane $U$ in $Y_i$ is \emph{proximate} to a $0$--cube $v$ of $Y_i$ if there is a 1-cube $u$ dual to $U$ and a path $AB$ that starts with $u$ and ends with $v$, and where each of $A$ and $B$ is either a 1-cube or lies in a piece.
+A wall $W$ in $Y_i$ is \emph{proximate} to $v$ if some hyperplane $U$ of $W$ is proximate to $v$. \end{defn}

-\begin{thm} If $\langle X \mid \{Y_i\}_i\rangle$ satisfies the following properties then $\pi_1 X^*$ acts with torsion stabilizers on its associated dual cube complex. \begin{enumerate} \item $X^*$ satisfies the $B(6)$ condition.